tblondelle/random_image_viewer/README.md

 # random_image_viewer

-GUI for viewing all pictures randomly in a directory AND its sub-directories optimised for *minimum* distraction.
+GUI for viewing all pictures randomly in a directory AND its sub-directories.

+Optimised for **minimum distraction**.

 ## Features
 * fullscreen by default;